ariadnavigo/arisys/README.md

 ## emoji-menu - Menu to copy emojis

 This script allows the user copy emojis from a bemenu menu.
 It retrieves the official list from the Unicode website, storing it into ``~/.emoji-db.txt``.
+It ignores any emoji officially listed as "unqualified."
 Selecting any entry will copy the emoji into wl-copy's clipboard.

 Dependencies:
 1. [bemenu](https://github.com/Cloudef/bemenu)